Complex projective hypersurfaces of general type: toward a conjecture of Green and Griffiths: Number of tight paths in semi-standard Young tableaux

 enjoys, when $\kappa \gg n$, a doubly controlling inequality of the form:

 where the constant ${\sf C}_n > 1$ can be chosen arbitrarily close to $1$ provided that $\kappa \geqslant \kappa_{{\sf C}_n} \gg n$ is large enough.
-Consequently, in order to establish the inequality boxed on p.~\pageref{square-n-kappa-inequality}, it suffices now to establish the following concrete proposition, in which $\alpha_n' = 0$.
+Consequently, in order to establish the inequality~\thetag{ \ref{square-n-kappa-inequality}}, it suffices now to establish the following concrete proposition, in which $\alpha_n' = 0$ has disappeared.

-{\bf Proposition.} {\em Let $\alpha_1', \dots, \alpha_{ n-1}' \in \N$ with $\alpha_1' + \cdots + \alpha_{ n-1}' = \frac{ n( n+1)}{ 2}$ and assume $\kappa \geqslant n$.
-Then the following sum is bounded independently of $\kappa$:}
+\begin{Proposition} Let $\alpha_1', \dots, \alpha_{ n-1}' \in \N$ with $\alpha_1' + \cdots + \alpha_{ n-1}' \leqslant \frac{ n( n+1)}{ 2}$ and assume $\kappa \geqslant n$.
+Then the following sum is bounded independently of $\kappa$: